lamby/dc17.dc.o/news/stories/2016-12-16-become-a-sponsor.md

 title: Download our Brochure — Become a Sponsor
 ---

+Would you like to become a DebConf17 sponsor?
+Do you know of or work in a company or organization that may consider sponsorship?

+Please have a look at our [sponsorship brochure][] (or a summarized [flyer][]), in which we outline all the details and describe the sponsor benefits.

 DebConf is the annual developers’ conference of the Debian Project, one of the largest Free Software projects worldwide.
 Debian is non-commercial and vendor-independent.